edyu/wtf-zig-if/README.md

 ## Mixing boolean with error-handling _if_ statement

 So, how do you mix boolean and error together in an _if_ statement?

-You can use capture the boolean in the _if_ expression in addition to capturing the error in the _else_ expression.
+You can capture the boolean in the _if_ expression just as you were capturing the error in the _else_ expression.

 ```zig